-Capital includes equity shares and share premium and loan from parent company.
+Capital includes equity shares, share premium and contributions from the shareholder.

 The Company's objectives in managing capital are to safeguard the Company's ability to continue as a going concern in order to provide returns for shareholders and to maintain an optimal capital structure to reduce the cost of capital.